AndyTheMoonWalker/AndyTheMoonWalker/README.md

 - 👋 Hi, I’m Andy!
-- 👀 I’m interested in front-end technologies
+- 👀 I’m interested in front-end development
-- 🌱 I’m currently learning reactjs and redux
+- 🌱 I’m currently learning react and redux (with typescript)
-- 💞️ I’m looking for a job in Sweden
+- 💞️ IT & Green Energy

 <!---